bugsbugsbux/jjj/understanding-j.md

 ## Defining Entities (Functions, Nouns) by Explicit-Definition:

-Explicit-definitions are created with the `:` conjunction that returns an entity of the type indicated by the integer to its left:
+Explicit-definitions are created with the `:` conjunction which returns an entity of the type indicated by the integer to its *left*:

 - `0` for nouns,
 - `1` for adverbs,